cpedersen/explore-the-cosmos_client/README.md

 ## About Screen

-The About screen provides interesting details about Carl Sagan, NASA, and provides useful information on how to use the Explore the Cosmos application.
+The About screen provides interesting details about Carl Sagan and NASA.
+In addition, it provides useful information on how to use the Explore the Cosmos application.

 ![Alt text](./readme/AboutScreen.jpg?raw=true "AboutScreen")